South Ruislip: Landmarks

+The Church of England parish church of St Mary, South Ruislip was designed by the architect Laurence King in a modern style and constructed between 1957 and 1959.

 Politics

-South Ruislip is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons of the United Kingdom.
+South Ruislip is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons.

 South Ruislip is part of the South Ruislip ward for elections to Hillingdon London Borough Council.